ymartel06/GnGeo-Pi/README.md

 Wiki
 ----

-The wiki will open soon.
-Stay tuned.
+The wiki is open at this url: https://github.com/ymartel06/GnGeo-Pi/wiki

 Thanks
 ------